dimagi/commcare-hq/corehq/apps/README.rst

 app_manager
    UI and tooling for configuring and releasing CommCare applications.
-   Form Builder, for configuring forms themselves, is called here but it primarily stored in the separate `Vellum <https://github.com/dimagi/Vellum/>`_ repo. cloudcare
+   Form Builder, for configuring forms themselves, is called here but is primarily stored in the separate `Vellum <https://github.com/dimagi/Vellum/>`_ repo. cloudcare
    Web Apps, a web-based interface for data entry, with essentially the same functionality as CommCare Mobile, but available via HQ to both web and mobile users.
 This app contains the HQ